monk-io/docs/docs/basics/monk-in-10.md

 :::caution warning

-**You always need to have `monkd` running in order to use Monk CLI.
+**You always need to have `monkd` running in order to use MonkOS CLI.
 Fire it up to continue this guide.**

 :::